lISIQI7/share-page/README.md

 # Some functions

 # colorpallet
-This site converts colors.
-Select the color palette to use when converting colors.

 # ratio
 This is a slider that can be adjusted in increments of 0.01.
 The lower the number, the larger the dot.